 I went through this with B, too.
 As silly as it sounds, sometimes I have to stop myself from thinking about how quickly it’s going by because I just get so sad.
 I’ve been reminded of how I was constantly thinking that he was SO BIG, just because he was bigger than he used to be.
 And now I look at C and wonder how on earth I could’ve thought he was SO BIG when he was still a tiny baby.
 Yet I find myself doing the same thing with her.

 We’re having some sleep issues with her lately that make the days and nights oh-so-long (or all-too-short, in some cases), but as I set her down on the bed last night for the umpteenth time to pull my hair back or just take a break from rocking her, she started to cry again and wiggled her way as best she could up my leg, reaching her hands up to me, wrinkling her little face up and squeezing the tears from her eyes.
-My mother heart broke a little and I scooped her up, inhaled her scent, which is like some kind of crazy balm for me, and whispered in her ear that she is pure love.
+My mother heart broke a little and I scooped her up, inhaled her scent, and whispered in her ear that she is pure love.